fps697608/AWS-ECS-Workshop/README.md

 	  :wq!

 * Build the Docker image from your *Dockerfile*.
-  >Note: the “hello-world” is your docker image name;*
+  >Note: the “hello-world” is your docker image name.

 	  docker build -t hello-world .